vacp2p/rfc/content/docs/rfcs/32/README.md

 the user risks being slashed - by revealing his secret and revealing his identity commitment.
 If financial stake is put in place, the user also risks his stake being taken.

+Generally the flow can be described by the following steps:

+1. Registration
+2. Signaling
+3. Verification and slashing

 ## Registration

 Depending on the application requirements, the registration can be implemented in different ways, for example: